ZarcoMario/Results_VR_S1/README.md

 	- zy
 	- xzy

-Note: changes of mind have not been calculated as the baseline trials to be considered have not been specified.

 The results can be found in the csv files within the Hand Tracking Metrics folder

 Warning: The FDA-based normalization method might return duplicate elements of the array which triggers an error in the subsequent methods.